logiqai/docs-flow/security-monitor-forwarding/arc-sight.md

 ArcSight is a security management tool designed to track and analyze data insights and it ensures compliance with policy guidelines.
 It provides organizations with the real-time security information that can be used to detect and respond to threats quickly and effectively.

-LogiqAI helps you to forward logs to the arc sight using the forwarder plugin.
+Apica helps you to forward logs to the arc sight using the forwarder plugin.

 ## Supported Forwarding Formats

-LogiqAI enables users to quickly and easily forward logs in various formats to security tools, simplifying processing and analysis.
+Apica enables users to quickly and easily forward logs in various formats to security tools, simplifying processing and analysis.
 The supported formats are,

 * Syslog CEF
 * ArcSight CEF